Washington's John Ross taking aim at NFL Combine 40-yard dash record Saturday

 “I think it gave me an advantage,’’ Ross said.
 “I feel better, I feel stronger and I think it helped me throughout my career.’’

+Ross, who measured 5-10 and 188 pounds, still has one injury issue to overcome — he plans to have surgery on his shoulder on March 14.
+He said he wanted to delay it until after the Combine because “I wanted to come here and enjoy this process.
+Not everyone can do this.”
+While the injury could take 4-5 months or so to totally heal, Ross said he isn’t worried that he won’t be ready for the start of the 2017 season.

-Ross also continues to seek out the advice of NFL standout DeSean Jackson, a fellow Los Angeles native who Ross began working out with last year.
+Trying to enjoy the ride is one thing Ross was told this week by former NFL standout DeSean Jackson, a fellow Los Angeles native who Ross began working out with last year.

-What Jackson has told Ross throughout is that he’ll need more than speed — even if it’s the most speed of anyone to take part in the Combine — to make it in the NFL.
+What Jackson also has told Ross throughout is that he’ll need more than speed — even if it’s the most speed of anyone to take part in the Combine — to make it in the NFL.

 “Basically how to use my speed — when to turn it on and when to turn it off,” Ross said.
 “Growing up I never really had someone to monitor me on that.
 I just kind of basically was running around out there and I just used that against a lot of people.
 But as you get older, a lot of people get faster, a lot of people get smarter and you can’t just run past everybody.”